 Biography - The Short Version

 Gwyn Kirk is a scholar-activist concerned with genuine security and a sustainable world.
 She has taught women’s and gender studies at US universities and colleges for 30 years.
 She publishes a textbook/anthology, Gendered Lives: Intersectional Perspectives, co-edited with Margo Okazawa-Rey, and has written widely on ecofeminism, militarism, and women’s peace organizing.
 She holds a PhD in sociology from the London School of Economics.

-Gwyn Kirk is on the organizing committee of Women Cross DMZ and is a founding member of the International Women’s Network Against Militarism, and Women for Genuine Security, the US-based group in that Network.
+Gwyn Kirk is a founding member of the International Women’s Network Against Militarism, and Women for Genuine Security, the US-based group in that Network.
 She co-directed the 2012 documentary, Living Along the Fenceline, featuring grassroots women leaders from South Korea to Puerto Rico whose communities are affected by the U.S. military presence in their backyards.
 She has written scripts and designed outfits for Fashioning Resistance to Militarism, a popular education project.

 Biography - The Longer Version